oracle/rwloadsim/rwl/test/TEST.md

 Note specifically that the tests 41, 68 and 88 sometimes show errors (which is to print the location of the error in the SQL text), and sometimes does not.
-It reall _should not_ print these errors, and it is considered an issue/bug with OCI that the error location sometimes gets printed.
+It really _should not_ print these errors, and it is considered an issue/bug with OCI that the error location sometimes gets printed.
 Simply rerunning a few times normally make those three test clean.